1. WHAT DO YOU MEAN BY “100% DONATION POLICY”?

 - We are 100% transparent.

-He must not have any direct or indirect links to any banned groups.
-He must also be committed to the idea of helping the people of Gaza.
+The key for us, is to identify a reliable Palestinian person living overseas.
+The person must not have any direct or indirect links to any banned groups.
+He or she must also be committed to the idea of helping the people of Gaza.

 Every expense needs to be documented and an official receipt issued.
 Also, there is also a need to hire someone with an accounting or engineering background to oversee procurement, negotiating rates with local shops and suppliers and getting the best deal possible.
 With the high literacy rate in Gaza, it is easy to find one for US$300 per month.